Frequently Asked Questions

 When will payment be made?

-Are there any limitations on payouts?
+Are there any limitations on benefit amounts?

-If information provided to us about the Named Person’s age or state of health was incorrect or misleading, we can limit the payout to the amount we would have been required to pay if we had been given accurate information.
+If information provided to us about the Named Person’s age or state of health was incorrect or misleading, we can limit the benefit amount to the amount we would have been required to pay if we had been given accurate information.
 If incorrect or misleading information was given to us fraudulently, we are entitled to treat our agreement with you as if it never existed.

 How much will be paid when a Named Person passes away?